angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 }
 ```

-With this helper class, I can start building some (very) basic programs:
+Using this helper class, We can start building some (very) basic programs:

 ```go title="main.go"
 cmd := bfwriter.NewCommandHandler()